oevkaya/Prompts-Publishing-Training/Exercises/Exercise2.md

 Tone: [Conversational/Professional/Inspirational/etc.]
 ```

-**Evaluation Checklist:**
+**Quality Checklist:**
-- [ ] Does it hook you in the first sentence?
-- [ ] Is the voice consistent and appropriate?
-- [ ] Would the target audience relate to this?
-- [ ] Are there any red flags (clichés, generic statements)?

 For the quality control checking, it is good to explore below details by reviewing all the outputs generated so far and answer:

 - [ ] List any factual claims that need verification:
+- [ ] Would the target audience relate to this:
 - [ ] Does the concept feel fresh and distinctive?
 Why or why not?
 - [ ] Based on your publishing expertise, is this concept viable?
-What concerns do you have?
+Are there any red flags (clichés, generic statements)?

 ## Part 5: Advanced Techniques